Skip to main content

 40 mentions Positive Neutral Negative

-• “There's a great amount of replay value for a variety of reasons: humor, easter eggs, achievements, cassette tape collecting, the awesome soundtrack, and just plain satisfying beat-'em-up action.”
+• “There's a great amount of replay value for a variety of reasons: humor and the aforementioned ridiculous story, easter eggs (including a handful of secret achievements), achievements, cassette tape collecting, the awesome soundtrack, and just plain satisfying beat-'em-up action.”

 • “Take the usual side-scrolling beat-em-up and add in items you can upgrade and swap out to better fine-tune your playstyle, which allows for lots of replayability, not only from trying different strategies and leveling your mixtapes to buff your stats to take on higher difficulties, but also to play through all the fun and downright silly stages to catch all the in-jokes and odd humor.”